kgiron324/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+Regarding the "BEFORE" metrics, all resources were initially deployed and made accessible to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls configured with unrestricted access, while other resources were deployed with public endpoints visible on the Internet.
+Consequently, there was no utilization of Private Endpoints during this phase.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+Regarding the "AFTER" metrics, significant security enhancements were implemented.
+Network Security Groups were strengthened by blocking ALL traffic, except for my admin workstation, which was allowed to access the resources.
+Additionally, all other resources benefited from increased protection through their built-in firewalls and the use of Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 <b>Windows RDP/SMB Auth Failures</b>